asreview/asreview/docs/source/extensions/overview_extensions.rst

 Extensions Developed by Users
 -----------------------------

-The following extensions are developed by users:
+The following extensions are developed and maintained by the ASReview community:

 - XXX